Real Estate Owned (REO) Properties: A Complete Guide

-The process of buying a home is exciting, but it can be very expensive.
-Thankfully, there are plenty of nontraditional listing options home buyers can look into that won’t break the bank.
-One such option for interested buyers to consider is a real estate owned (REO) home.
+The process of buying a home is exciting, but it can also be very expensive.
+Thankfully, plenty of nontraditional listing options are available for home buyers, and these options won’t break the bank.
+One option that interested buyers might consider is a real estate owned (REO) property.

-REO status might also be the result of a home being given back to the lender after the previous owner moved out or passed away at the end of a reverse mortgage.
-If the heirs are unwilling to pay off the mortgage balance, refinance the home or sell it themselves, they can give the property back to the lender or investor.
+Beyond a foreclosure, REO status might also result from a home going back to the lender after the previous owner moved out or passed away at the end of a reverse mortgage.
+If the heirs are unwilling to pay off the mortgage balance, refinance the home or sell the home, they have the option to return the property to the lender or investor.

 Pros And Cons Of REO Properties

-When you’re looking at foreclosures and other investor-owned properties, it’s helpful to work with someone who’s familiar with the REO market because these properties have their own peculiarities.
-Here’s what you can expect from an experienced agent:
+When you’re looking at foreclosures and other investor-owned properties, it’s helpful to work with a real estate agent who’s familiar with the REO market.
+That’s because these properties come with certain peculiarities.
+Here’s what you can expect from an experienced REO listing agent:

 - They’ll know how to structure an offer that looks most pleasing to a lender or investor.

 - They’ll know what they expect to see in the offer and, just as importantly, what they don’t.

 - They’ll probably have some experience in telling home buyers how to go about making the house livable.

 A good place to start when looking for an REO property is to search publicly available listings from the Department of Housing and Urban Development (HUD) and other federal agencies, including the Department of Veterans Affairs, the Department of Agriculture and the IRS.
 In addition to the listings of the federal government, you can search listings from Fannie Mae and Freddie Mac.

 Some large banks may prefer to make a loan and hold onto it for 15 or 30 years rather than selling it to mortgage investors and including it in a mortgage-backed security (MBS).
 In these cases, the banks may have their own online listings where you can search for REO properties they’ve repossessed.